ArcXzost/filesys-cad/README.md

 ## Overview

-A **Content Addressable Distributed File System (CADFS)** is used to manage and retrieve data across a network of nodes.
+This file system, built on top of Windows File System, manages and retrieves data across a network of nodes.
 Unlike traditional file systems that rely on hierarchical paths or filenames, CADFS identifies and accesses files based on their **content hash**.
 This ensures data integrity and efficient retrieval.

 ### How Content Addressing Works
 1. **File Key Hashing**: